Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

 Finally assume $K$ has no parabolic ends; then $K$ has no ends.
 Poincare duality gives $H^1(K)\approx{H}^{2m-1}(K,L)$ and $H^{2m-2}(L)\approx{H}^1(L)=\{0\}$, so the relative homology sequence gives $H^{2m-1}(K,L)\approx{H}^{2m-1}(K)$.
 Therefore $b^{2m-1}(K)=b^{2m-1}(K,L)=b^1(K)=0$.
-In the 2-dimensional case this means $b^1(K)=b^3(K)=0$, so
+In the 2-dimensional case this means $b^1(K)=b^3(K)=0$ so

-An end of a Riemannian manifold is called asymptotically locally Euclidean (ALE) if it is diffeomorphic to a quotient of $\RR^k\setminus{B}(1)$ by a finite subgroup of $O(k)$ (or of $U(k/2)$ in the K\"ahler case), and so that $|\Riem|=o(r^{-2})$ where $r$ is the distance to some fixed point.
-Theorem \ref{ThmBettiNoEnds} can be used to show that a K\"ahler manifold of complex dimensional at least 2 (whether it is of finite type or not) that has an ALE end has {\it only} one ALE end.
-We point out that this is also implied by the statement of Theorem 4.2 of \cite{LT1}, and, assuming $K$ has finite type, by the theorems of Kohn-Rossi \cite{KR} and Kohn \cite{K1} that are discussed in the remarks below. \begin{corollary} Assume $(K,J,\omega_0)$ has complex dimension at least 2, satisfies $(*)$, and has an ALE end.
+An end of a Riemannian manifold is called asymptotically locally Euclidean (ALE) if it is diffeomorphic to a quotient of $\RR^k\setminus{B}(1)$ by a finite subgroup of $O(k)$ (or of $U(k/2)$ in the K\"ahler case), and also has $|\Riem|=o(r^{-2})$ where $r$ is the distance to some fixed point.
+Theorem \ref{ThmBettiNoEnds} can be used to show that a K\"ahler manifold of complex dimension at least 2 (whether it is of finite type or not) that has an ALE end has {\it only one} ALE end.
+Thus we recover a well-known result implied by the statement of Theorem 4.2 of \cite{LT1}, and, assuming $K$ has finite type, by the theorems of Kohn-Rossi \cite{KR} and Kohn \cite{K1}.
+These past results are discussed in the remarks below. \begin{corollary} Assume $(K,J,\omega_0)$ has complex dimension at least 2, satisfies $(*)$, and has an ALE end.
 Then every other end of $K$ is parabolic, and $H^1(K)=0$.
 If $K$ has no parabolic ends, then $H^{n-1}(K)=0$.
 If $K$ has no parabolic ends and complex dimension 2, then $\chi(K)\ge1$. \end{corollary} \underline{\sl Pf} \; We can assume $K'\subset{K}$ is an ALE end so that the boundary of $K\setminus{K}'$ is diffeomorphic to a quotient of an $(n-1)$-sphere and is geometrically locally convex, and therefore pseudoconvex.
 Corollary \ref{CorStructureKALE} applied to $K\setminus{K}'$ then provides the conclusion.

+{\bf Remark.} Our results substantially expand what was previously known.
+In particular, we require just non-negativity of eigenvalues of the Levi form instead of positivity, and we do not require that the manifold have compact closure.
+In trade, we require the manifold be K\"ahler rather than just Hermitian.
+Our new hypotheses, particularly our allowance of infinitely many boundary components, allow us to pass to universal covers and still use our main theorems.
+This allows us to prove our statements on the betti numbers of the boundary components themselves, as well as the statements about the Euler characteristic in Corollaries \ref{CorStructureKALE} and \ref{CorKALE}.